 The following information is required when booking an interment:

 - Deceased date of death

 - Interment rights holder's full name, address and phone number

 - Next of kin’s full name, address, phone number and relationship to the deceased

 - Interment site including name of the Cemetery, Lot and Placement (head (A), middle (B), foot (C)

-- Signed Cemetery License Agreement by the authorized decision-maker for the lot and Indemnity Agreement (if applicable).
-Further documentation may be required.
+- Signed Cemetery License Agreement by the interment rights holder for the lot.

 - If you are booking from out of town, a copy of the certificate can be provided by fax or email with the original provided to our office prior to the interment by mail or dropped off at the office.

 - The Original Cremation Certificate.
 It is provided by the crematorium usually with the cremated remains.